 Add to Existing Project

-Zero integrates effortlessly into JavaScript or TypeScript projects, whether you're using React, Vue, Svelte, Solid, or vanilla JavaScript.
+Zero integrates easily into most JavaScript or TypeScript projects, whether you're using React, Vue, Svelte, Solid, or vanilla JavaScript.

 Prerequisites